Exploring Liverpool’s World Museum: From Ancient Egypt to Outer Space

 Less tribute and more of a homage, Nearly Dan is saviour to the ever growing legions of Steely Dan fans, desperate to hear the meticulously crafted grooves and allusive lyrical style of Donald Fagen & Walter Becker.
 Nearly Dan’s approach is faithful, though not reverential, and relaxed but as tight as their namesakes.
 They bring their own unique spirit and spontaneous humour to every concert.
 The concert s expected to be a real treat for all music lovers and an unmissable concert for any aspiring musician young or old.

-Find more concerts coming up in the Liverpool city region take a look through our What’s On listings.
+To find more concerts coming up in the Liverpool city region take a look through our What’s On listings.